BryceLuna/commercials_project/README.md

 3. [Next Steps](#next-steps)

 ## Data
 80 clips of television shows and 200 commercials were scrapped from Youtube.
 A total of 60,000 images were extracted from the videos and used to train the neural network.
+Below are some example images of frames taken from the videos.

+Could you pick out which are commercials and which are television shows?
 ## CNN Model
 TBD
 ### Training